5.0

 Cycling

-The final ride to the east coast takes you along quiet rural roads, past colorful Hindu shrines and through Tamil villages.
 You'll have an early start, aiming to reach Pasikuda Beach before lunch.
 Keep an eye out for cattle ambling across the highway as you pedal the final stretch toward the Indian Ocean.
 Finally leaving the pavement behind, you’ll follow a mix of dirt roads to reach the white sands of Pasikuda, where you can dip your front wheel in the sea – crossing of Sri Lanka completed!
-The rest of the day is yours to swim, unwind, and enjoy a celebratory sundowner and dinner with the team, you've earned it.
+The rest of the day is yours to swim and unwind before gathering for a celebratory sundowner and dinner to toast the end of your epic coast-to-coast achievement.

 Day 9